TITLE: HAND HYGIENE IN HEALTHCARE SETTINGS

 PROJECT BACKGROUND: The goal of this course was to supplement traditional training for one of our international clients.
-It was designed to impact the daily practices of healthcare personnel and serve as a precursor to implementation of on-site monitoring of hand hygiene practices.
+It was designed to impact the daily practices of healthcare personnel and serve as a precursor to the implementation of on-site monitoring of hand hygiene practices.
 Healthcare-associated infections are the most adverse event affecting hospitalized patients and staff.
-The goal of this course was to promote consistent application of proper hand hygiene practices by healthcare workers (doctors, nurses, technicians, etc.) in Saudi Arabia.
+The goal of this course was to promote the consistent application of proper hand hygiene practices by healthcare workers (doctors, nurses, technicians, etc.) in Saudi Arabia.

 TECHNOLOGY USED: Articulate Storyline 2, PowerPoint 2013, Adobe Photoshop CC 2015, Camtasia Studio 08

 OUR DESIGN APPROACH: For the design phase of the project, we wanted to achieve the following goals:

 - Break the information into time-manageable sections allowing the learner to navigate freely through the course.

 - Incorporate a glossary to facilitate non-medical personnel’s understanding of terminology.

 - Utilize culturally appropriate images for the target audience.